Injecting linguistic knowledge into BERT for Dialogue State Tracking: Model

 For V1, its nearest dialogue pairs are sentences with many tokens out of vocabulary of BERT and CPM, marked as "[UNK]", which are captured by vertex V1.
-We also note words related to multiple patterns present in the topword of V1, including \textit{leaves at \textsc{time}}, \textit{book for \textsc{number-people}}.
-Following our previous work in researching best practices of using CPM, where we found that increasing the dimensionality of reduced subspace allows to we increase the number of vertices to 26, i.e. finding MVS on a 25-D polytope, and examine the top words again.
+We also note words related to multiple patterns present in the topword of V1, including \textit{leaves at \textsc{time}}, \textit{book for \textsc{number} people}.
+Following our previous work in researching best practices of using CPM, where we found that increasing the dimensionality of reduced subspace leads to vertices capturing structures with more quantity and granularity, we increase the number of vertices to 26, i.e. finding MVS on a 25-D polytope, and examine the top words again.
 We note that these semantic patterns related to V1 are now separated into multiple vertices V0 and V11, as shown in table \ref{tab:100d}.
-Additionally, the emergence of new patterns, including "arrive by \textsc{time}" and a collection of greeting words, is noted with the increment in vertices.
-It is posited that this enhancement in representation granularity by a greater vertex count will amplify performance--a claim substantiated in subsequent experimental sections.
+Additionally, the emergence of new patterns, including "\textit{arrive by \textsc{time}}" and a collection of greeting words, comes along with the increment in vertices.
+As a side note, tokens in Table \ref{tab:100d} are from tokenization of original text by WordPiece tokenizer, in order to align with the tokenization practice in later experiments.
+It is hypothesized that this enhancement in representation granularity by a greater vertex count will amplify performance--a claim substantiated in subsequent experiment sections.